 .17 Blood-alcohol content, knocking on the door of the wrong house, reduced to Reckless Driving:

-Police approached my client, who was knocking at the door of someone who said they had never seen my client before.
+Police approached my client, who was knocking at the door of someone who told the police that they had never seen my client before.
 My client appeared disoriented, and her car was parked–more or less–in the stranger’s yard.
 She was arrested for DUI and blew a .17 at the jail, more than double the legal limit.
 I reviewed the evidence in the case and found several issues where the arresting officer did not strictly follow standardized DUI training and did not strictly comply with South Carolina law on administering the breath test machine.
 I was ready to fight the case, and was able to get the prosecutor to offer a plea agreement to the reduced charge of reckless driving.
 My client took the deal and was satisfied with the result.

 Passed out at the wheel, acquitted by the jury:

 My client was asleep in the driver’s seat with the car on in a gas station parking lot.
 The law says that the police don’t have to observe you driving to arrest you for DUI, and you don’t have to be on a public road either.
 My client did not look good on video, and the fact that his friend in the passenger seat had nearly an ounce of marijuana in his pocket didn’t help his case.
 But the question for the jury was whether my client was in control of his vehicle while intoxicated, or if there was another explanation for what the officer observed.
 The jury decided there was reasonable doubt and returned a Not Guilty verdict.

 .18 Blood-alcohol content, “admitted” to drinking and driving, acquitted by the jury: